DomtronVox/minetest-SkillsFramework/README.md

 ## 2) Adding Skill Sets
 Skill sets are a collection of skills that are attached to unique identifiers (the player's name for example).

 This makes skill sets flexible enough to describe the skills of either an individual or a group.
 For example a skill set can be created and preinitialized for "level one skeletons" allowing any of level one skeleton to use those skills.
-When using it for a group, the skill set should be set as static so it will block experience gain; otherwise the group will gain experience from actions each individual does.
+Of course when using it for a group the modder should not add experience otherwise the entire group will gain levels from actions each individual does.

-Use the SkillsFramework.attach\_skillset(entity, static=false) to create a skill set connected to an entity.
+Use the SkillsFramework.attach\_skillset(entity) to create a skill set connected to an entity.

-* SkillsFramework.attach_skillset(entity, static=false)
+* SkillsFramework.attach_skillset(set\_id)
-    * "entity" is an unique identifier.
+    * "set\_id" is an unique identifier.
 This should be the entity's Minetest ID for individuals or a unique string for groups.
-    * "static" (default: __false__) is a bool that when true turns off experience gain for the skill set.

 ## 3) Using and Manipulating Skills
 Actions use skills.
 The definition of an action is upto the modder and needs to be coded.
 The common places for this code would be in the callbacks for the following 3 types of functions: